Restarting tourism… a look at capital cities and regional destinations - Consumer Blog | Deloitte Australia has been saved

 The two blue outer bands represents residents usual spending on interstate and international trips that is curtailed at the moment that could be repurposed and redirected to the current mission of restarting tourism.
 The level and mix of spending, and the scale of the opportunity to redirect some of the retained spending, differs between residents of cities and regional areas, but suggests that regional destinations should find ways of reaching out and engaging city residents to convince them that a regional trip could help fill their growing wanderlust.

 Figure 3: Residents visitor expenditure across segments, 2019

 Adele is the Australian Tourism Sector Leader at Deloitte and a partner within Deloitte Access Economics’ economic and policy advisory practice.
-With a deep understanding of the tourism landscape and experience in strategy and policy development including executive roles with Tourism Australia (Executive General Manager, Strategy and Research) and peak industry body Tourism & Transport Forum (Executive Director), Adele works with government and private sector clients across tourism-related industries including aviation, transport and cruising, hotels, business events, sports and major event and attractions.
+With a deep understanding of the tourism landscape and experience in strategy and policy development including executive roles with Tourism Australia (Executive General Manager, Strategy and Research) and peak industry body Tourism & Transport Forum (Executive Director), Adele works with government and private sector clients across tourism-related industries including aviation, transport and cruising, hotels, business events, sports and major events and attractions.